-Respondent Clark was accused of child abuse based on the observation of red marks and statements made by a 3-year-old child in his custody.
+Respondent Clark was accused of child abuse by observing red marks and statements from a 3-year-old child in his custody.
 The child’s statements were admitted as evidence at trial, but the child was not available or allowed to testify.
 Clark was convicted of multiple counts of child abuse.
-Clark appealed to the appellate and then Ohio Supreme Court alleging a violation of his Sixth Amendment rights under the confrontation clause.
+Clark appealed to the appellate and then the Ohio Supreme Court alleging a violation of his Sixth Amendment rights under the confrontation clause.
 The appellate court reversed the conviction on constitutional grounds, and the Ohio Supreme Court sustained this decision.
 The State of Ohio appealed to the United States Supreme Court.

 9-0 for the State of Ohio.
 The introduction of statements by the child at trial did not violate the Sixth Amendment and was not a violation of the Confrontation Clause.
-Case reversed and remanded to the Ohio courts.
+The case was reversed and remanded to the Ohio courts.

 Opinion and Comments

 The justices in the majority, relying heavily on Davis v.
 Washington, 547 U.S. 813 (2006) and Michigan v.
 Bryant, 562 U. S. 344 (2011), took the position that the gathering of the information from the child was not predominantly testimonial but was in response to an “ongoing emergency” and thus was not predominantly to create a testimonial record.
 They also noted that the informal discussion with the child indicated the teacher’s attempt to understand a potentially dangerous situation instead of gathering evidence for future prosecution.
 While the Court noted that just because the statements weren’t made to law enforcement doesn’t preclude their exclusion from evidence, the fact that the gathering of the statements was not intended for prosecution and was not to a law enforcement officer was a critical factor in their findings.